jkornelsen/team_progress/README.md

-# Team Progress: incremental + TTRPG
+# Team Progress Kit: incremental + TTRPG

 Produce, interact, and explore, driven by storytelling and chance.
 Model a wide variety of ideas using descriptive text as building blocks.